This guide provides a quick introduction for setting up and running blocks locally to make development easier.

 Option 1 implies you logging into the docker registry and providing your user ID to

 Option 2 implies you providing the necessary data, either an image with a AOI from an AOI clipped data block.
 If you want to use a larger AOI then please provide a tiled image.
-You can get that by having a workflow with just a data block and tiling as the processing block.
+You can get that by creating a workflow with just one data block and the processing block Raster Tiling.

 For specifics on how to build and run the block please see the README.